jongio/vscodespaces/.github/ISSUE_TEMPLATE/bug_report.md

 **More details (please complete the following information):**
  - Codespace Instance Type: [Windows / Linux]
  - Client: [Browser-based editor / VS Code / Visual Studio]
+ - Are you acessing Codespaces from a tablet, laptop, or deskop?
+Which one?

 Brower-based editor details:
 - Browser [e.g. chrome, safari]:
 - Version [e.g. 22]